ergest/sql_patterns/blog_articles/Exploring the Activity schema - Part 1.md

 ```

 ### Order enrichment table
 On the rare occasion that you need more dimensionality beyond the 3 features, you can create an optional enrichment table.
-Ideally this table is also idempotent so you don't have to worry about maintaining history.
+Ideally this table is also immuatable so you don't have to worry about maintaining history.

 ```sql
 create or replace table my_data.order_enrichment